 But you’ll still usually get the most value from your AMEX Membership Rewards points by transferring them to airline and hotel partners like British Airways, Delta, or Singapore Airlines.

-This card might be a good option for folks who’ve already earned the sign-up bonuses on other American Express Platinum cards, like the Platinum Card from American Express, American Express Mercedes-Benz Platinum, or The Business Platinum Card from American Express OPEN.
+This card might be a good option for folks who’ve already earned the sign-up bonuses on other American Express Platinum cards, like The Platinum Card from American Express, American Express Mercedes-Benz Platinum, or The Enhanced Business Platinum Card from American Express OPEN.

 If you don’t already have a Charles Schwab investment account, and are considering an American Express Platinum card, it’s easier to apply for 1 of the other versions of the card first.
 Unless you’re holding out for a higher sign-up bonus!